 How to connect GitHub and Heroku

-- Select the GitHub and give access then the select the search button and the list of repository appears and select which was created earlier.
+- Select the GitHub and give access then the select the search button and the list of repository appears then select what was created earlier.

 Open the NodeJs folder

 - Open in sublime text→ server→ config → database.js

 - Enter the Postgres database credentials in the Database.js file.

 - Open in sublime text→ server→ config → routes.js

 - For build your URL , accessing your postgres database and salesforce org.